 LITERATURpassage is one of the cultural theme passages at MuseumsQuartier Wien, openly accessible micro museums which expand the complex’s cultural range.
 JENNY will happen here in 2020.

 The series TONSPUR presents a changing selection of sound art pieces by international artists for the public space at MQ Vienna.
 Their multichannel sound installations overturn common stereo images and create walk-in audio spaces.
 Taking the physical architecture of the passage as a starting point, a virtual architecture is build from sound.

 KABINETT comic passage

 In the KABINETT comic passage located in the passage between Mariahilfer Strasse and Fürstenhof exhibitions dedicated to various forms of the combination of words and images (in common parlance: comics) are held.
 The passage comprises two and a half gallery spaces and a vending machine containing the publications accompanying the exhibitions.

 In this passageway an independent team of curators presents regularly changing exhibitions of international Street Art.
 The permanent design of the passage has been conceived by the renowned French street artist Invader.
 Each exhibition is accompanied by an issue of “betonblumen” magazine, which is available at a vending machine on site.
 Curator:...

-typography is the design and use of letters hence the design of content. typefaces were always created for a certain task and can never be considered in isolation of a purpose. typography does not replace but can support or else sabotage content.
-Typopassage - a micro museum for design - exhibits considerations of cultural and social importance and...
+Typography is the design and use of letters, hence the design of content.
+Typefaces have always been created for a certain task and can never be considered in isolation of a purpose.
+Typography does not replace, but support–or else sabotage–content.
+Typopassage, a micro museum for design, exhibits reflections on cultural and social importance by...

 The Meteoritenpassage connects the MQ directly and symbolically with the neighboring Museum of Natural History.
 The central theme of the passage explores how present-day scientific museums evolved out of 18th- and 19th-century mineral collections and classification systems.
 Each poster from the on-site vending machine comes with a changing artistic...